hyperledger/indy-node/docs/source/ci-cd.md

         - indy-node release tag (https://github.com/hyperledger/indy-node/releases)

 Use cases for artifacts
-- Pypi artifacts can be used for development experiments, but not intended to be used for production.
+- PyPI artifacts can be used for development experiments, but not intended to be used for production.
 - Using deb packages is recommended way to be used for a test/production pool on Ubuntu.
     - indy-node deb package from [`https://repo.sovrin.org/deb xenial stable`](https://repo.sovrin.org/lib/apt/xenial/stable/)
     is one and the only official stable release that can be used for production (stable version).